The Society of Biology

 The site has been designed to support both teachers and students.
 Children can use the website inside and outside the classroom through the pupils' section.
 They can access appropriate resources by choosing the age group that applies to them.
 For each topic they can find a variety of different types of resources - from reading and revision materials to animations and games - all helping them get to grips with the subject.

 The teachers' section contains the same resources as the pupil pages, plus additional 'teacher-only' resources, including practical experiments, worksheets and other activities and visuals for use in the classroom.

-We hope that SciberMonkey will provide a quick, easy and reliable way for pupils and teachers alike to access the best science websites on the internet for homework, revision and teaching aids.
+SciberMonkey will provide a quick, easy and reliable way for pupils and teachers alike to access the best science websites on the internet for homework, revision and teaching aids.

 The Society of Biology is a single unified voice for biology: advising Government and influencing policy; advancing education and professional development; supporting our members, and engaging and encouraging public interest in the life sciences.
 The Society represents a diverse membership of individuals, learned societies and other organisations.

 Individual members include practising scientists, students at all levels, professionals in academia, industry and education, and non-professionals with an interest in biology.